top of page

 The adjective 'cathartic' has its roots in ancient Greek, specifically from the word 'kathartikos,' which is derived from 'kathairein,' meaning 'to cleanse' or 'to purify.'
 This Greek term was used in the context of medical practices to describe processes that purged or cleansed the body of impurities or toxins.
 Over time, the concept of purging or cleansing extended beyond the physical realm to the emotional and psychological.
 'Cathartic' came to describe experiences or expressions that have a purifying or cleansing effect, especially on the emotions.
 It suggests that certain activities, such as sharing one's feelings or engaging in art, can help release pent-up emotions and provide a sense of emotional purification, akin to the cleansing of impurities from the body.
 The etymology of 'cathartic' captures the idea of emotional release and purification, highlighting its therapeutic and purging qualities.

-Quiz: Find the meaning of the adjective cathartic:
+Find the correct meaning of the adjective cathartic:

 Try Again!